tinkerplexlabs/policies/privacy_policy.md

 - Personal identifiers (e.g., name, email address, phone number)
 - Location data
-- Device or hardware identifiers
+- Device or hardware identifiers (except where required for advertising delivery, if ads are enabled)
 - Browsing or usage statistics
 - Contact lists or social connections